 Responding to a car accident in your life is never easy.
 You might be stuck without a vehicle, juggling endless-seeming medical appointments, struggling to keep your career and your family’s schedules on track, and worrying about whether the new aches and pains in your body will become chronic.

 In the worst-case scenario, you might be planning funeral services, grappling with grief and the realization that life will never be the same again.
 Money may be short, time and emotional energy almost certainly are, and in the midst of all this, you’re trying to figure out whether you need a car accident lawyer, and how to choose one.

-Below, we’ll go into more detail on how traffic accidents harm the Alpharetta community, and how a lawyer can help you get the settlement you deserve.
+Below, we’ll go into more detail on how traffic accidents harm the Alpharetta community, and how an injury lawyer can help you get the settlement you deserve.
 If you’d prefer to speak directly with an Alpharetta car accident lawyer, please feel free to reach out by phone or chat at any time.

 Many of Alpharetta’s Traffic Disasters Stem from Aggression and Recklessness

 Traffic collisions are often collectively referred to as “accidents,” and that’s what most of them are.
 One or more people are almost always at fault, but it’s usually through inattention or misjudgment rather than intentional wrongdoing.